Commonwealth of Nations: Proposals to include Europe

-Expansion and renewed focus
+Expansion and global engagement

 The first member admitted without any constitutional link to the British Empire was Mozambique – a former Portuguese colony – in 1995 following its first democratic elections.
 Its entry preceded the Edinburgh Declaration and the current membership guidelines.
 In 2009, Rwanda became the second country admitted to the Commonwealth without any constitutional links to Britain.
 It was a Belgian trust territory that had been a district of German East Africa until World War I.

-In 2022, Togo, a former French mandate territory, and Gabon, a former French colony, joined the Commonwealth, despite never having been under British rule.
-Togolese foreign minister Robert Dussey expected Commonwealth membership to provide opportunities for Togolese citizens to learn English, and increase access to education and culture.
+In 2022, Togo (a former French mandate territory) and Gabon (a former French colony) joined the Commonwealth, despite having never been under British rule.
+Togolese foreign minister Robert Dussey foresaw opportunities for Togolese citizens to learn English, and to benefit from access to education and culture.
 The country sought closer ties with the Anglophone world.
-In 2024 alone, trade between Togo and Britain increased by 94 percent; the country also sought to expand trade with India.
-Meanwhile, Gabon was partially suspended from the Commonwealth in September 2023 following a military coup, with two years given by the Commonwealth Ministerial Action Group for the country to hold new elections before a full suspension of its membership would be considered.
+In 2024 alone, trade between Togo and Britain increased by 94 per cent; the country also sought to expand trade with India.
+Meanwhile, Gabon was partially suspended from the Commonwealth in September 2023 following a military coup, with two years given by the Commonwealth Ministerial Action Group for the country to hold new elections before a full suspension would be considered.
 Gabon's partial suspension was lifted in July 2025, following a presidential election.

-Commonwealth relations saw renewed interest during the second term of United States president Donald Trump.
-In 2025, during Russia's invasion of Ukraine, Commonwealth countries Australia, Canada, Cyprus and New Zealand aligned themselves with the "coalition of the willing" spearheaded by British prime minister Keir Starmer to provide support for Ukraine.
-During the 2025 Liberal Party leadership contest in Canada, in light of aggressive actions taken by the United States, the ultimate victor Mark Carney expressed support for deepening relations with Britain, Australia and New Zealand.
-Trump expressed interest in the United States becoming a member or "associate" member following tabloid reporting that this would be offered by Britain.
+Commonwealth linkages became the subject of renewed interest during the second term of United States president Donald Trump.
+In 2025 during Russia's invasion of Ukraine, Australia, Canada, Cyprus and New Zealand aligned themselves with the pro-Ukraine "coalition of the willing" spearheaded by British prime minister Keir Starmer.
+During the 2025 Liberal Party leadership contest in Canada, in light of aggressive actions taken by America, future prime minister Mark Carney expressed support for deepening relations with Britain, Australia and New Zealand.
+Trump expressed interest in the United States becoming a member or "associate" member of the association, following tabloid reporting that this would be offered by Britain.

 Writing about America's shirking of global responsibility and the supposed ineffectiveness of the United Nations, Australian-British lawyer Geoffrey Robertson opined that "Europe and the Commonwealth countries, plus Japan and Brazil and Indonesia, might together have more impact than the Security Council – if for example China moved to invade Taiwan."
-In the midst of the Gaza war, Commonwealth countries Britain, Australia, Canada and New Zealand imposed sanctions on two Israeli ministers, in tandem with Norway.
+Amidst the Gaza war, Britain, Australia, Canada and New Zealand imposed sanctions on two Israeli government ministers, alongside Norway.
+In 2026, as Carney sought to unify middle powers, Antigua and Barbuda prime minister Gaston Browne argued in a Daily Telegraph opinion piece that the Commonwealth was ideal for the purpose.